Stichting Nederlands Golfmuseum

 Treasurer: Mr. Ferd Vrijmoed (Archivist)

-The activities of the board and the volunteers are unpaid.
+The activities of the board, the volunteers and the advisors are unpaid.

 The Foundation runs entirely on permanent volunteers and has no salaried staff.